Septic Services in Liberty Hill, TX

 Many properties encounter bedrock within 12-24 inches of the surface.
 When you hit limestone that quickly, conventional gravity-fed drain fields simply don't have enough soil depth to treat wastewater before it reaches groundwater.
 Caliche, a calcium carbonate layer that forms in the upper soil profile, creates additional challenges with its dense, often impermeable character.

 Long-term application rates (LTAR) established by TCEQ determine how much wastewater different soil types can absorb.
 Sandy soils might handle 0.38 gallons per day per square foot.
-Clay-dominated soils typical of parts of Liberty Hill may only handle 0.10 gpd per square foot, per USDA Soil Survey data, requiring drain fields ten times larger or alternative system approaches.
+Clay-dominated soils typical of parts of Liberty Hill may only handle 0.10 gpd per square foot, requiring drain fields ten times larger or alternative system approaches.

 Professional site evaluation must include soil profile examination, depth-to-bedrock assessment, and percolation testing before any system design can proceed.
 Percolation tests in Hill Country sites frequently rule out conventional systems, requiring aerobic treatment units, drip irrigation systems, or mound configurations.